KartikTalwar/gmail.js/README.md

 Returns an object representation of the opened email contents and metadata.
 It takes the optional thread_id parameter where the data for the specified thread is returned instead of the email-thread currently visible in the dom.

-`thread_id` is added for updated gmail thread behaviour which adds support for emails created in [inbox](https://inbox.google.com). first_email remains as the first message in the thread.
+`thread_id` is added for updated gmail thread behaviour which adds support for emails created in the legacy [Inbox by Gmail](https://gmail.googleblog.com/2019/04/gmail-inbox-to-shut-down-march-2019.html) (discontinued). first_email remains as the first message in the thread.

 ```json
 {